wireapp/wire-server/docs/reference/Make_Docker_and_Qemu_for_Wire_Haskellers.md

 The cassandra/Dockerfile rule is almost identical to this last rule, only substituting out the name of the variable we expect from docker to CS_JVM_OPTIONS, and changing the path to the jvm.options file.

-# Pitfalls i fell into writing this.
+# Pitfalls I fell into writing this.

-The first large mistake i made when writing this, is that the 'top' of the tree contained both images that had dependencies, and the dependent images themselves.
+The first large mistake I made when writing this, is that the root of the makefile's dependency tree contained both images that had dependencies, and the dependent images themselves.
 This had me writing methods to keep the image build process from stepping on itsself. what was happening is that, in the case of the airdock-* and localstack images, when trying to build all of the images at once, make would race all the way down to the git clone steps, and run the git clone multiple times at the same time, where it just needs to be run once.

-The second was that i didn't really understand that manifest files refer to dockerhub only, not to the local machine.
+The second was that I didn't really understand that manifest files refer to dockerhub only, not to the local machine.
 This was giving me similar race conditions, where an image build for architecture A would complete, and try to build the manifest when architecture B was still building.

 The third was writing really complicated SED and BASH and MAKE. ;p